Cornell Sr. Research Engineer & NASA Post Doctoral Fellow

 Icefin Robot

-Description: Icefin is a modular underwater robot designed for under-ice exploration, and capable of being deployed through narrow holes drilled through glaciers.
-It is a tool for polar research, as well as a NASA funded project advancing technologies for future exploration of ocean worlds such as Europa. - Icefin Homepage, Thwaites ‘Melt’ Project
+Description: Icefin is a modular underwater robot (130 kg, 23 cm diameter, 3.5 m length) designed for under-ice exploration.
+It is a tool for polar research, as well as a NASA funded project advancing technologies for future exploration of ocean worlds such as Europa.
+The robot integrates perception (sonar, imaging), ocean sensors (CTD, DO), navigation (IMU, ADCP), onboard battery power, and 5 DOF thruster actuation. - Icefin Homepage, Thwaites ‘Melt’ Project

 - 2018-19: Ross Ice Shelf & Europa Underwater Probe (RISEUP)